 For purposes of the statement of cash flows, cash equivalents are defined as cash on deposit, cash on hand and certificates of deposits with original maturities less than three months (if any) at the time The Seminary purchased the financial instrument and which are not designated as held for investment.
-The Seminary does not currently have any cash equivalents.
+The Seminary does not currently have any cash equivalents that are not included in investments.